Meandering with PujanandaA Fusion of Vedic and Western Astrology

 Precession: the Rhythm of the Spheres

-The Tropical zodiac is so-called because it is based the apparent yearly motion of the Sun, northwards to the Tropic of Cancer on the longest day of Summer, then southwards to the Tropic of Capricorn during the depth of winter.
-The area between these two extremes, is called "the tropics", and because the Sun never goes any further north or south, this belt around the equator stays rather warm throughout the year: hence the terms "tropical heat", "tropical storm", "tropical paradise", etc. Tropic comes from the Greek tropikos ("turning").
+The Tropical zodiac is so-called because it is based the apparent yearly motion of the Sun, northwards to the Tropic of Cancer, then southwards to the Tropic of Capricorn.
+The area between these two extremes we call "the tropics" and because the Sun never goes any further north or south, this belt around the equator stays rather warm throughout the year: hence the terms "tropical heat", "tropical storm", "tropical paradise", etc. Tropic comes from the Greek tropikos ("turning").

 As we all know, Summer time above the equator coincides with Winter time below the equator.
 When residents of Chile are basking in the warmth of the Summer Sun, the gringos in el Norte are trudging through snow and sleet.
 (Gringo is a mildly pejorative term used by Spanish-speakers of Central and South America, to refer to their English-speaking friends to the north.
 It comes from the Spanish word griegos, meaning Greek-speakers, IE those who utter an unintelligible tongue, e.g. not Spanish)